Shoulder strength is a gateway to executing harder, mastery-level skills in calisthenics.

 3) Push-Up Plank

-Finally, an amazing exercise to strengthen the stabilizing muscles in the shoulder is the Push-Up plank.
+Finally, an amazing exercise to strengthen the stabilizing muscles in the shoulder is the Push-Up Plank.

 Strengthening the stabilizer muscles in the shoulder will work you up to being able to perform normal Push-Ups and Handstand Push-Ups.

 Make sure that you stop the Push-Up Plank as soon as you feel your hips/lower back start to sag.
 Your back will thank me later!

 Advanced Shoulder Exercises